 In order to expose the journey of a specific user and track the same user across multiple devices, Plumbr also embeds the possibility of identifying users.
 The exposed identity can be in any form that the particular application can handle.
 Typical examples of identity are the username or email address of the user.

 User identity is automatically linked to a transaction in applications where Plumbr is capable of determining the location of the identity.
 Plumbr has 3 conceptually different ways of obtaining users’ identity:

 - via configuration for certain sources of properties,

 - programmatically via our APIs.

 Fully automatic discovery, requiring no configuration, supports following frameworks for capturing identity:

 - JWT Bearer tokens.
 If your application passes the identity of the user in the HTTP request headers using JWT Bearer tokens, Plumbr will use the value of the subject extracted from the token as the identity of the user.

 - Spring Security.
 If the application monitored by Plumbr uses the authentication built into the Spring Security library, Plumbr will extract the user’s identity from security.core.userdetails.UserDetails.getUsername().

 - Java Authentication and Authorization Service (JAAS).
-If the application Plumbr is monitoring stores the principal instances in the HTTP Session, Plumbr will extract the identity from security.Principal.getName().
+If the application monitored by Plumbr exposes authentication data via standard Servlet API (javax.servlet.http.HttpServletRequest.getUserPrincipal()), Plumbr will extract the identity from java.security.Principal.getName().